ScalaConsultants/zio-scala2-quickstart.g8/README.markdown

 It adds two endpoints to the api: `/api/graphql` which is responsible for GraphQL queries and `/graphiql` with simple GraphiQL console to play with the API.

-To try out that feature open the browser http://localhost:8080/graphiql
+To try out this feature open the browser http://localhost:8080/graphiql

 Template license
 ----------------